Ver0s/tsd-lite-repro/README.md

 `tsd-runner-jest`.
 We did a basic setup according to the docs to make a sort of MVP.
 The setup is mirrored in this repro repo.

-Essentially the problem that we encountered is that types from the global scope seem to break the type tests.
-In the above repro we're creating a type test but also importing some function that would potentially also be tested.
+The problem that we encountered is that types from the global scope seem to break the type tests.
+In this repro we're creating a type test but also importing a function to test its signature.
 This function is using a global type.

-After running `npx jest --config jest.config.tsd.js` you can see that type `ThisIsNull` cannot be found since it's used in the `id` function.
+After running `npx jest --config jest.config.tsd.js` you can see that type `ThisIsNull` cannot be found, but it is used in the `id` function.
 The test would also break if we used `ThisIsNull` directly in the type tests since it would not be recognized unless it's explicitly imported (which would make it non-global).